Interactive islands

 </form>

 Each .dhtml file can contain multiple islands, enabling related components to be grouped together.
-For example, blog/islands.dhtml could define a comment form, sharing widget, and related posts section, all reusable across blog entries.
-This promotes modularity, allowing the server to treat all defined islands as interactive components.
+For example, blog/islands.dhtml could define a comment form, sharing widget, and related posts section.

 In Markdown content